sundial-protocol/docs/technical-spec/6-offchain-data-architecture/1-da-layer.rst

 #.
 Multi-signature committees

-.. _h:data-availability-leios:

 Data availability via Leios blobs
 ---------------------------------

-The ideal data availability solution for Midgard is based on Cardano Leios blobs, which are a proposed feature in Cardano that will support large-scale transient data storage secured via L1 consensus.
+The ideal data availability solution for Sundial is based on Cardano Leios blobs, which are a proposed feature in Cardano that will support large-scale transient data storage secured via L1 consensus.